Introduction: Make the BackpAQ Personal Air Quality Monitor

-- The PM sensor is currently the larger PMS5003 and not the more svelt PMS7003, due mainly to invalid measurement data from the 7003 with this software.
-Future versions will utilize the 7003 it is hoped.
+- The PM sensor is either the larger PMS5003 or the more svelt PMS7003, depending on which unit we shipped with your kit.
+Future versions will utilize only the 7003.

 - The BackpAQ software running on the device is still young and fragile.
 This means it may crash occasionally or need to be restarted when it "bogs down".
 The prototype units have been run successfully for 12-15 hours without problems but things do happen in software, especially when handing several temperamental sensors with a low-cost processor, on a small battery.

 - The AQI gauge and values are slightly controversial in the way they are calculated here and in most other portable devices.
 The NowCast function (code included but not invoked) is designed to handle this.
 We will discuss this in class and hopefully come up with a better way to calculate and use it in this context.

 The AQI is an index for reporting daily air quality.
 It tells you how clean or polluted your air is, and what associated health effects might be a concern for you.
 The AQI focuses on health effects you may experience within a few hours or days after breathing polluted air.
 EPA calculates the AQI for five major air pollutants regulated by the Clean Air Act: ground-level ozone, particle pollution (also known as particulate matter), carbon monoxide, sulfur dioxide, and nitrogen dioxide.
 For each of these pollutants, EPA has established national air quality standards to protect public health.
 Ground-level ozone and airborne particles are the two pollutants that pose the greatest threat to human health in this country.